sandra-calvo/mimmitkoodaa-lab2/README.md

 2. Select 'LOG IN' then enter your log in information and press 'SIGN IN'.
 3. Select the 'CATALOG' view.
 4. Locate the NODE-RED Starter in the boilerplate section of the catalog and click on it.

-**NOTE: If Node-RED Starter is not part of the Lite plan use Internet of Things Starter, which contains the same services and the IoT platform service. **

  ![](/screenshots/Picture11.png?raw=true)